 (a) Theory papers of each subject for 2nd Professional MBBS examination will be prepared by a set of examiners and moderated by a Moderator.
 Theory question will be of short structured essay type, short notes and clinical problem-oriented.
 Full marks in the subjects of Pathology, Microbiology & Pharmacology of the Second Professional MBBS Examination will be 150, whereas it will be 100 in case of Forensic Medicine including Toxicology.
 The examination will generally be completed in the shortest possible time.
-The breakup of the marks in each of the subjects are detailed below:
+The break-up of the marks in each of the subjects are detailed below:

-Forensic & State Medicine

-Written Papers (40x2 papers) = 80 marks Written Paper (1 paper) = 40 marks Oral / Viva = 15 marks Oral/Viva = 10 marks Practical = 25 marks Practical = 30 marks Internal Assessment = 30 marks Internal Assessment = 20 marks Total marks Total marks = 150 marks = 100 marks
+Pathology, Microbiology & Pharn nacology Forensic & State Medicine Written Papers (40x2 papers) = 80 marks Written Paper (1 paper) = 40 marks Oral / Viva = 15 marks Oral/Viva = 10 marks Practical = 25 marks Practical = 30 marks Internal Assessment = 30 marks Internal Assessment = 20 marks Total marks = 150 marks Total marks = 100 marks